colachg/cogentlab/INSTALL.md

 1. Download the zip files and copy it to your air-gaped environment.
 Decompress it, if you are using Ubuntu as the host, you can install the unzip tool by `sudo apt install -y unzip` and run `unzip name.zip`.
 2. Checking the md5sum `md5sum allInOne.tar.gz` with the md5sum.txt, then `tar -zxvf allInOne.tar.gz` to untar the file.
-3. `cd cogent` the extracted dir, run `make install` to install the k3s and deploy the "thumbnail-generator" service.
+3. `cd cogent` the extracted dir, run `make install  2>&1 | tee installation.log` to install the k3s and deploy the "thumbnail-generator" service.

 ## How to uninstall ?